qwd/dev-site/_docs_en/api/warning/weather-warning.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="key location lang-zhen" %}
+{% include params.html p="key location" %}

+> Weather warnings are not available in all cities, see [supported countries or regions for weather warnings](/en/docs/start/warning-info/#supported-regions).

+{% include params.html p="lang-zhen" %}

 ### Response